pytorch/executorch/examples/models/llama/README.md

 - [Llama 2 7B](../llama2/README.md)

 Pretrained models are not included in this repo.
 Users are suggested to download them [here](https://ai.meta.com/resources/models-and-libraries/llama-downloads/).

+This page contains the basic recipe for running Llama.
+See [Llama utils page](./UTILS.md) page for more advanced use-cases such as fine-tuning and running smaller models for educational purposes.

 # What is Llama?
 Llama is a collection of large language models that use publicly available data for training.
 These models are based on the transformer architecture, which allows it to process input sequences of arbitrary length and generate output sequences of variable length.
 One of the key features of Llama models is its ability to generate coherent and contextually relevant text.
 This is achieved through the use of attention mechanisms, which allow the model to focus on different parts of the input sequence as it generates output.
 Additionally, Llama models use a technique called “masked language modeling” to pre-train the model on a large corpus of text, which helps it learn to predict missing words in a sentence.